Municipal-Wide Land Use Planning

 Is a summer guest "Bunkie" under 215 SqFt considered a Dwelling?
 Accessory building? or not counted at all?

-DJMacTavish asked about 1 month agoThank you for your question.
+DJMacTavish asked 5 months agoThank you for your question.
 As this is a building code related question, you may want to contact the MODL Building Department directly at 902-541-1325 for clarification on bunkies and seasonal dwellings.

 -